Towards a more algebraic footing for quantum field theory: Introduction

 In Section~\ref{S:EnBackG}, we will give an account of a correspondence between (algebraic) operations on the ring of formal power series and combinatorial operations on sets of combinatorial configurations.
 This section is confined in generality strictly to the purposes of this paper and includes the well-known analogue of Lagrange's Inversion Theorem.

-The main part of the paper, namely, Section~\ref{S:FormalFT1}, gives the construction of both an algebraic Fourier transform (Theorem~\ref{D:fFTa}) and a combinatorial Fourier transform (Theorem~\ref{T:gsZF}), together with combinatorial proofs that they do indeed possess the fundamental properties analogous to those of their classical counterpart.
+The main part of the paper, namely, Section~\ref{S:FormalFT1}, gives the construction of both an algebraic Fourier transform (Definition~\ref{D:fFTa}, cf. \cite[Sec.
+3]{Bo2}) and a combinatorial Fourier transform (Theorem~\ref{T:gsZF}), together with combinatorial proofs that they do indeed possess the fundamental properties analogous to those of their classical counterpart.
 In particular, we show also that the combinatorial Fourier transform is a quasi-involution (Theorem~\ref{T:QuasiInvFT}) and that it satisfies a product-derivation property (Lemma~\ref{ProdDeriv}, \S~\ref{subsec:combproofproduct-derivation}).
 For completeness, in Section~\ref{S:FormalLT1} we also include and expand the construction of the algebraic and combinatorial Legendre transform from \cite{JKM1} (Theorem~\ref{L:TreeDiff}) and include the first proof that the combinatorial Legendre transform is a quasi-involution (Theorem~\ref{T:QuasiInvolLT}).
+Notable related results to this Legendre transform have appeared in \cite{Ba,KY,MY}.
 In Section~\ref{S:outlook} we give a summary and outlook with further questions.
 In the Appendix we give explicit locally finite formulas and examples of the combinatorial Fourier transform.